guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 Since our noise correction method relies on the statistics of the training data itself, the amount of training data should be in the millions, rather than tens of thousands.

 #### 4.2 Discussion For Noisy Data Relabel
 We find noisy data by contrasting original labels with model predictions.
 To correct noisy labels, LLM can be employed to relabel data, thereby reducing the scope of manual annotation.
 In the LLM relabeling step, our visual inspection reveals that, when correcting noisy data in binary classification tasks, LLMs indeed correctly resolve the majority of ambiguous data.
 However, as shown in Section 3, this local visual correctness does not translate into a higher test accuracy of the small model.
 Prompt-level relabeling is more effective: improving the annotation prompt from test-set badcases raises the quality of the entire LLM-labeled training set, rather than only the noisy subset.
-Closing the loop through the small model's own test-set badcases further improves the small model, because the prompt is then optimized for the student rather than for the LLM's own accuracy.
+Extending that loop through the small model's own test-set badcases further improves the small model, because the prompt is then optimized for the student rather than for the LLM's own accuracy.

 #### 4.3 Other Discussion
 Why not convert all data annotations into a binary classification task for a second round of relabeling?
 The proposed method was: